amylour/FreeFido_v2/TESTING.md

 ### CSS Validation

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS file.
 External CSS for Bootstrap, provided by [CDN](https://cdnjs.cloudflare.com/ajax/libs/bootstrap/5.2.3/css/bootstrap.min.css) was not tested.
+Warnings were present, these were related to my use of variables for colors and fonts in my CSS file.

 ![css validation](documentation/testing/css_valid.png)